Oxygen Builder vs Elementor Pro: Which WordPress Site Builder Is Better For Your Needs?

 Oxygen vs Elementor: My Quick Pick For The Best WordPress Page Builder Plugin

-For those who don't want to wait, I recommend Elementor as the builder of choice.
+Again, for those who don't want to wait to read about the nitty gritty details, I recommend Elementor as the page builder plugin of choice.
 However, this comes with a caveat.

 The Oxygen site builder is super fast and typically performs better during tests, as you will see if you read on.
 However, it is much more technically complex and better for an experienced WordPress developer or an expert web designer.

-Elementor, on the other hand, is more intuitive for beginners and offers a robust solution for creating websites.
-Combined with plenty of great-looking starter templates, it ends up being a better option for most people.Get Elementor Now
+Elementor, on the other hand, is more intuitive for beginners and offers a robust solution for creating an entire website.
+Combined with plenty of great-looking starter templates and individual page templates, it ends up being a better option for most people.Get Elementor Now

 What is Elementor?